realitymod/Manual/en/operating_vehicles.md

 * **Two-seater aircraft** allow the weapons systems officer \(WSO\) to identify and engage targets by himself while using the TV targeting mode.
 The targeting modes work in the same way as in attack helicopters.
 * The commander can place a laser target from his map.
 Since this method is not very precise it should only be used to bomb static targets.
 * Aircrafts don't have a nose camera but you can still look back by pressing the cycle camera key \(**C**\) or F11 to look back, and F9 or a weapon key to look forwards again.
 * **Flares** are triggered individually\(**X**\) and need to be rearmed after all of them have been dropped.
 Since the warning sound is only played once the enemy has already locked onto your aircraft for half a second, it is recommended to use them while on an attack run to reduce the chance of the enemy establishing a lock.
-Just like with helicopters you can hold the key down to deploy multiple.
 * **To land** in PR:BF2 you need to plan ahead much longer than in BF2.
 Here are some tips on how to make your first landings easier:
 * You need to reduce your speed in advance until you can just stay level without falling out of the sky \(about 40% power\) with the stall airspeed being different for each aircraft. \(You can find the stall speed of your aircraft yourself by just going up high and slowing your aircraft down until it starts to lose control and fall, but doing it up high will mean you can regain control by opening up the throttle and pointing your nose down, then just stay above that stall speed while landing, until your wheels hit the ground.\)
 * When you are at this speed you should start your approach.
 * Imagine a point on the map by extending the runway by about 1km.
 * Fly to this point and turn towards the runway.
 * When you are about 200m from the runway cut your throttle.
-* Once you have touched the ground pull back on the stick to slow down the planes all handle individually.
+* Once you have touched the ground pull back on the stick to slow down, the planes all handle individually.